HParklab/IFUM/README.md

 ### Command-line Arguments

 ```
--i, --input-path      (Required) Path to an input i) FASTA file or ii) PDB file or iii) a directory of PDB files.
+-i, --input-path      (Required) Path to an input i) FASTA file or ii) PDB/CIF file or iii) a directory of PDB/CIF files.
 -o, --out-path        (Optional) Path for the final output CSV file.
 Defaults to a name based on the input.
 -m, --model-path      (Optional) Path to the IEFFEUM model parameters (.pth file).
 -b, --batch-size      (Optional) Batch size for IEFFEUM inference.
 Default: 1.